-- All courses with grades of "C-" or better will count toward the necessary hours for graduation and are used in computing the - If a "D+"/ "D"/"D-" is earned, the hours will NOT count toward graduation, but the grade will be used in calculating the GPA.
-The course cannot be repeated; additional coursework to replace the hours and review work will be required. - If an "F" is received in a CORE course, the course MUST be repeated with a passing grade.
-If an "F" is received in an elective course, the course may not be repeated.
-In both cases, the hours will NOT count toward the 54 credit hour requirement for graduation, but the grade will be used in calculating the GPA.
+- All courses with grades of "C-" or better will count toward the necessary hours for graduation and are used in computing the GPA. - A student must earn a grade of C- or higher in all required courses. - If a"D+"/"D"/"D-" and/or "F" is received in a CORE course, the course MUST be repeated with a passing grade.
+If a "D+"/"D-"and/or "F" is received in an elective course, it could be repeated.
+In both cases, the hours will NOT count toward the 54 hour requirement for graduation but the grade will be used in calculating the GPA. - If a"D+"/"D"/"D-" and/or "F" course is repeated, the grade earned in the repeated course is used to replace the original grade.